tyedem/Machine-Learning-Trader/README.md

 **Zero One Loss Subsets Count**

 Following is the screenshot of the count of the imperfectly predicted subsets considered in the zero one loss metric.
-This just shows how the CIX.TO stock which had the highest zero one loss value indeed has a higher count of imperfectly predicted subsets.
+This just shows how the CIX.TO stock which had the highest zero one loss value indeed had a higher count of imperfectly predicted subsets.
 Also, we can obtain the zero one loss using the values below and dividing by the support value in the classification report for each respective stock.

 ![svm_zero_one_Loss_subset_count](Metrics/svm_zero_one_Loss_subset_count.png)